nutsfinance/tapio-eth/docs/elin/contracts/governance/Governor.md

 module:user-config

-*Delay, in number of blocks, between the vote start and vote ends.
+*Delay between the vote start and vote end.
+The unit this duration is expressed in depends on the clock (see EIP-6372) this contract uses.
 NOTE: The {votingDelay} can delay the start of the vote.
 This must be considered when setting the voting duration compared to the voting delay.*

 #### Returns